 The following information was released by the Australian Law Reform Commission:

-Most recently, Professor Godden has held a number of Australian Research Council Discovery and Linkage Grants; including being part of the team of investigators for the Agreements, Treaties and Negotiated Settlements (ATNS) project at the University of Melbourne.
-This project, in its tenth year, has examined agreement making with indigenous peoples in Australia and internationally.
-The Project received an inaugural Vice Chancellors Knowledge Transfer Award in 2007.
-She has worked closely with Maureen Tehan in examining the dimensions of native title law and its counterparts in countries such as Canada, New Zealand and South Africa.
+.
+Most recently, she has held a number of Australian Research Council Discovery and Linkage Grants, including being part of the team of investigators for the Agreements, Treaties and Negotiated Settlements (ATNS) project at the University of Melbourne.
+This project, in its tenth year, has examined agreement making with Indigenous peoples in Australia and internationally.
+Professor Godden has published widely in the areas of Environmental Law, Property and Indigenous peoples land rights and native title.